docker-library/docs/neo4j/README-short.txt

-Neo4j is an highly scalable, robust (fully ACID) native graph database.
+Neo4j is a highly scalable, robust native graph database.